 If you lack motivation to exercise, you aren’t alone

 Approximately 50% of people starting an exercise program will drop out within the first 6 months.
 There are numerous factors on why this is.
 Studies show complex relationships between exercise program drop-out rates and lower socioeconomic status, obesity, history of inactivity, and loneliness.

 Given the large amount of scientific research data on the health benefits of regular exercise, why don’t people just do it?
-What does motivate people to start and to continue on with a program?
+What motivates people to start and to continue on with an exercise program?